 Customers with whom we have long term contracts can go out of business which would have an impact on our costs due to lower volumes.
-To mitigate the impact, we closely monitor and control our variable costs.
+To mitigate the impact, we closely monitor the creditworthiness of our customers.

-Sharp fluctuation in foreign exchange risk or interest rate risk can impact the cash situation of the Company but is mitigated by proper cash and liquidity management.
+Sharp fluctuations in foreign exchange rates, interest rates and material prices, also under influence of geopolitical conflicts, can impact the cash situation of the Company but are mitigated by proper cash, liquidity and supplier management.
 No hedging is applied to manage foreign exchange and interest rate risk.